piyushmantri/travelio/frontend/README.md

 Visit the printed URL (default `http://localhost:5173`) to either sign in or create a new account.
 Account creation uses `createUserWithEmailAndPassword`, so be sure Email/Password sign-in is enabled in Identity Platform.

 Authenticated users can create itineraries that are stored in Cloud Firestore under the `itineraries` collection.
-Each document records the owner UID, itinerary title, notes, and a server timestamp so users see their saved plans immediately after login.
+Each document records the owner UID, itinerary title, a traveller breakdown (males, females, kids), and a server timestamp so users see their saved plans immediately after login.
+Traveller counts can be adjusted later from each itinerary card.

 ## Firestore setup